-We produce a time series for the offshore market share of residential property that goes as far back in time as the data allows.9 For recent years where the OCOD/CCOD snapshots are available, we can employ the methodology developed in section 3.1 for each time period separately.
+We produce a time series for the offshore market share of residential property that goes as far back in time as the data allows.13 For recent years where the OCOD/CCOD snapshots are available, we can employ the methodology developed in section 3.1 for each time period separately.
 For earlier years, we face one additional challenge: In the FOI/PE data, we observe directly when foreign corporations buy properties and, combining with PPD data, we can also infer when they subsequently sell.
-Hence, we can track whether a property is owned by a foreign corporation at any date after the first time it is transacted within the period with data coverage, but not before the first transaction.10 We address this challenge by assigning to each of these "first transactions" a probability that the seller was a foreign corporation based on what we learn from other transactions in the dataset.
-Specifically, the assigned probability is the share of foreign corporate sellers across all transactions in the same year, for which we know the seller because there is an earlier transaction in the dataset.11 Figure A1 in the Online Appendix shows that this method delivers accurate imputations in the recent period where we can check them against the OCOD/CCOD dataset (right panel) whereas Figure A2 shows that the imputed values are relative insensitive to the parametric choices.
+Hence, we can track whether a property is owned by a foreign corporation at any date after the first time it is transacted within the period with data coverage, but not before the first transaction.14 We address this challenge by assigning to each of these "first transactions" a probability that the seller was a foreign corporation based on what we learn from other transactions in the dataset.
+Specifically, the assigned probability is the share of foreign corporate sellers across all transactions in the same year, for which we know the seller because there is an earlier transaction in the dataset.15 Figure A1 in the Online Appendix shows that this method delivers accurate imputations in the recent period where we can check them against the OCOD/CCOD dataset (right panel) whereas Figure A2 shows that the imputed values are relatively insensitive to the parametric choices.

 As shown in Figure 4, the resulting time series reveals a striking pattern.
 Over the full period, the offshore market share has grown very significantly, from around 0.3% in the middle of the 1990s to the level of around 1.5% in 2019.
-There are notable differences across time periods: the
+There are notable differences across time periods: the pace of the increase was slow in the first decade (1995-2005), much faster in the second decade (2005-2015) and then again slow in the last part of the sample period (2015-2019).16

-9We provide more details on the methodology in Online Appendix C.
+13We provide more details on the methodology in Online Appendix C.

-10For example, if a property is transacted in June 1997 according to PPD, we can determine whether the buyer is a foreign corporation by checking if the transaction is included in the FOI/PE datasets.
+14For example, if a property is transacted in June 1997 according to PPD, we can determine whether the buyer is a foreign corporation by checking if the transaction is included in the FOI/PE datasets.
 If the property is transacted again later on, say in May 2003, we can do the same.
 Hence, we can determine precisely when the property has a foreign corporate owner and when it does not at each point in time since 1997.
 However, if the transaction in 1997 is the first one within the period with data coverage, we cannot infer from the transaction data whether the seller in 1997 was a foreign corporation or not.
 Hence, in this case, we cannot make inference about ownership at points in time before 1997.

-11Consider again the example where a property's first observed transaction is in 1997.
+15Consider again the example where a property's first observed transaction is in 1997.
 What is the probability that the seller was a foreign corporation?
 We identify all the transactions in 1997, for which there exists an earlier transaction in the dataset and for which we therefore know whether the seller in 1997 was a foreign corporation or not.
 For this set of transactions, we compute the share with a foreign corporate seller and we assume this to be the probability of a foreign corporate seller in the case at hand.